wasabeef/flutter_use/docs/useMap.md

 # `useMap`

-Flutter state hook that tracks a value of an object.
+Flutter state hook that tracks a value of a map.

 ## Installation